python-websockets/websockets/README.rst

    under 100% branch coverage.
 Also it passes the industry-standard `Autobahn Testsuite`_.

-4. **Performance**: memory use is configurable.
+4. **Performance**: memory usage is configurable.
 An extension written in C accelerates expensive operations.
 It's pre-compiled for Linux, macOS and Windows and packaged in the wheel format for each system and Python version.